© 2022 Think Social Publishing, Inc.

 Why does this matter?

-We would argue that most of us, neurotypical or neurodivergent, do not have the option to pass on the societal and communal requirements or expectations of work, home, school, or community environments.
+We would argue that most of us, neurotypical and neurodiverse, do not have the option to pass on the societal and communal requirements or expectations of work, home, school, or community environments.
 Currently, American Disabilities Act (ADA) law does not protect a person if they don’t do their due diligence to attempt to learn the social expectations for that work setting based on their own unique social learning abilities.
-We didn’t make the laws and we certainly aren’t going to refuse to help a neurodiverse person who seeks support.
+We didn’t make the laws, but we certainly aren’t going to refuse to help a Neurodivergent person who seeks support.
 We’ve worked with numerous individuals who have lost jobs, relationships, and educational opportunities—not because of willful acts—but rather due to learning differences that left them with gaps in social knowledge.
 All jobs require us to fill in our own knowledge gaps, whether math-based, logic-based, or socially based.
 And, schools, homes, restaurants, online groups, gaming events, job interviews, dating, and group work, to name just a few, all require some level of social understanding, even if the understanding means that the social landscape requires one to not interact or just be quiet.
-Whether or not we agree with how a business or classroom or store is operated, we still have to figure out how to get our needs met in that context with that group of people.
+Whether or not we agree with how a business or classroom, or store is operated, we still have to figure out how to get our needs met (our goals) in that context with that group of people.

 Respecting each person’s unique social goals